-- 1 If possible, disconnect power from the Wizard IP and the modem or ISDN adapter. - 2 Connect a suitable serial modem (non-crossover) cable to the serial port on the modem/ISDN adapter. - 3 Connect the other end of the serial cable to the port labelled COM1 at the rear of the Wizard IP.
+- 1 Wherever possible, ensure that power is disconnected from the Wizard IP Plus and the modem or ISDN adapter. - 2 Connect a suitable serial modem (non-crossover) cable to the serial port on the modem/ISDN adapter. - 3 Connect the other end of the serial cable to the port labelled MODEM at the rear of the Wizard IP Plus.

-Note: The default serial port speed is 115200K and a standard Hayes-compatible auto-answer string is sent during startup.
+Note: The default serial port speed is 115200 and a standard Hayes-compatible auto-answer string is sent during startup.
 The default startup string is 'ATZHS0=1'.
 Both the serial port speed and startup string settings can easily be altered during the local or remote configuration - see Initial configuration for more details.
 The other serial settings are fixed at: No parity, 8 bit word and 1 stop bit.